vegawidget/virgo/README.md

 By itself, this histogram isn’t too exciting but if we place along side the scatter plot of penguin bill measurements, we can see how the body mass counts change as we brush over the scatter plot.
-All we have do is simple concatenate the plots horizontally\!
+All we have do is simple concatenate the plots horizontally!

 ``` r
 hconcat(p, p_right)